BlueBrain/functionalizer/doc/source/usage.rst

 Spykfunc should be run on a dedicated Apache Spark cluster.
-For SLURM-based clusters such as BlueBrain5, the ``sm_run`` script will start an Apache Spark cluster within a SLURM allocation and launch a specified program to run on said cluster.
+For SLURM-based clusters such as BlueBrain5, the ``sm_run`` script will start an Apache Spark cluster within a SLURM allocation and launch a specified program to run on said cluster, when launched with ``srun``.
 By default, it will also provide a Hadoop Distributed File System (HDFS) cluster that will accelerate operations that have a strong impact on parallel file systems used to MPI loads.